| How lying marketers sold Roe v. Wade to

 physical eyes would see a human being, in their minds they saw the Jew as

+something less than human and therefore disposable.
 For that matter, even in our own nation during the

 Civil War era, the Supreme Court in its infamous Dred Scott decision